CNX Resources Corporation research snapshot

 CNX AI Trading Strategy Framework

 The CNX AI trading strategy is a rules-based research framework for a commodity-cycle E&P stock.
 It is not personalized advice.
-Position size, loss limits, and a fresh review of live price, natural gas futures, and quarterly earnings should come before any action.
+Position size, loss limits, and a fresh review of live price, natural gas futures, the hedge book, and quarterly earnings should come before any action.

 Trend-following setup

-Wait for CNX to reclaim resistance near $33 to $35 with improving natural gas prices, volume confirmation, and operating evidence that free cash flow is expanding.
+Wait for CNX to clear resistance near $36.50 to $38.58 with firm natural gas futures, volume confirmation, and evidence that buybacks and free cash flow continue.

-Exit or reassess if the breakout fails, price falls back below support, or natural gas futures roll over.
+Exit or reassess if the breakout fails, price falls back below $34.42, or natural gas futures roll over.

 Mean-reversion setup

-If CNX tests the $28 to $30 area near the 52-week low, compare the price with current natural gas prices, the forward strip, maintenance capex requirements, and hedge coverage before treating it as a value entry.
+If CNX tests the $32.34 to $34 area, compare the price with the gas forward strip, the 2026 and 2027 hedge book, maintenance capex, and net debt before treating it as a value entry.

 Do not average down without a preset maximum loss.
-The stock can trade below book value for extended periods in weak gas markets.
+The stock can trade below book value for extended periods in weak gas markets, and the cash balance is very low.

 Fundamental monitor

-Reduce confidence when gas prices decline below CNX all-in cash costs or when the company signals higher-than-expected capital spending.
+Reduce confidence when gas prices decline below CNX all-in cash costs, when the hedge roll produces larger realized losses, or when management signals higher capital spending.

 Investment research summary